Construction hard hats

 - It is dropped or thrown.

-Normally, helmets should be replaced at intervals recommended by the manufacturer.
-They will also need replacing when the harness is damaged or if it is likely that the shock absorption or penetration resistance has deteriorated.
-For example, when the shell has received a severe impact, if deep scratches occur or if the shell gains any visible cracks.
+Normally, head protection should be replaced at intervals recommended by the manufacturer.
+They will also need replacing when the harness is damaged or if it is likely that the shock absorption or penetration resistance has deteriorated; for example, when the shell has received a severe impact, if deep scratches occur, or if the shell gains any visible cracks.

-As a general guide, HSE advises that industrial safety helmets should be replaced three years after manufacture, but suggests checking this with the manufacturer also.
+As a general guide, HSE advises that hard hats should be replaced three years after manufacture, but suggests checking this with the manufacturer also.

 How old is my hard hat?